 As a registered charity and social enterprise, Discovery continues to manage financial challenges like many across the country.
 A third of Discovery's surplus is allocated for social value return through its Community Fund.
-The Fund supports improvements to the health and independence of people with learning disabilities and/or autism across Somerset, awarding grants of between \pounds 5k to \pounds 100k.
+The Fund continues to support improvements to the health and independence of people with learning disabilities and/or autism across Somerset, by awarding grants of between £5k to £100k.